- Mandatory grounds for entry clearance refusal

-Similar provisions for applications under Appendix FM are found at paragraph S-E.C.1.4.
-For visitors, it is paragraph V 3.4 of Appendix V.
+Similar provisions for applications under Appendix FM are found at paragraphs S-EC.1.3 AND S-EC.1.4.
+For visitors, it is paragraphs V 3.2(b) and V 3.4 of Appendix V.

 A person who has been sentenced to a period of imprisonment of at least four years is permanently excluded from the UK unless there are exceptional circumstances.

-Those who have been convicted to periods of imprisonment of less than four years will be banned from the UK for a period of 10 years (if sentenced to imprisonment for a period between 12 months and 4 years) or 5 years (for sentences of less than 12 months).
+Those who have been convicted to periods of imprisonment of less than four years will be banned from the UK for a period of ten years (if sentenced to imprisonment for a period between 12 months and four years) or five years (for sentences of less than 12 months).
 The “ban” starts from the end of the sentence, where the sentence is the entire sentence imposed, rather than simply the time spent in prison.

 However, this does not include: